Home » Spirit » Midlife Crisis In Women A Personal Reflection

 So I Called My Father

-I called my father, that man upon whom, back when he was alive, I relied in my most solitude-filled moments.
-He was the one person who you could call up and say “Hey Dad my life is going to hell” and he wouldn’t blame you or criticize you.
+I called my father, that man upon whom, I relied in my most solitude-filled moments.
+He was the one person who you could call up and say “Hey Dad my life is going to hell” and he wouldn’t blame you.
 He’d listen.
 He’d say something to make you feel better.
-If you called my mom and said your life was going to hell, on the other hand, she’d tell you it was your fault.

 I said “Dad, help.
 I have high blood pressure.
-I’m getting old.
-You know I’m afraid I’ll die, afraid my life is over.”
+You know I’ve told you before I’m afraid to die, and now I’m afraid my life is over.”

-He laughed.
 He said “Susan high blood pressure does not have to be a big problem.
-If you keep taking your medicine you will be okay.
-My uncle has been taking high blood pressure medicine for 40 or 50 years and he’s fine.
+Take your medicine and you will be okay.
+My uncle has been taking high blood pressure medicine for 40 or 50 years.
 You have a long road ahead of you and a lot of work to do.
 You need to stop all this.”

-I listened.
 I let my father’s words since in.
 Maybe the situation wasn’t hopeless.
 Maybe some day I would feel better.
-And the downward spiral of emotion stopped.
+The downward spiral of emotion stopped.

 I noticed a white haired gentleman walking along the path.
 It’s true I probably should have slowed down as I rode past him.
-But I went whooshing past without saying a thing, or ringing a bike bell, and as I went by he yelled at me.
+But I went whooshing past without saying a thing, or ringing a bike bell.
+As I went by, he yelled at me.

 “What is wrong with you young people!
 Don’t you care about anything?
 Where’s your helmet!”

-I was struck silent.
-I slowed down.
+I was mortified and slowed down.
 How could this man care about me and what I was doing?
 Who was I that anyone cared what happened to me?
 Did I actually have value?
 Was I really not old?
-I turned it over and over in my head.
+I turned it over and over in my mind.

-And I also just about never got on a bike without a helmet again.
-This small act of care from a stranger changed me.
-Oh sure, I was still depressed for the better part of two years.
+This small act of admonition from a stranger changed me and I never got on a bike without a helmet again.
+Oh sure, I was still depressed.
 But I came back to that moment again and again, and told myself, that if my life mattered to a total stranger, maybe it should matter to me too.

 Life Changes, It’s True.

-No longer a young woman, I was sad that this was true.
+I was no longer a young woman, and I was sad that this was true.
 But there was another happiness behind this that I was still young enough to do stuff.
-And the truth is, a lot of the stuff I wanted to do, I could do.
+Most of the stuff I wanted to do, I could still do.
 I liked to write, I liked to be with my family, I liked to teach, I liked to cook.
 The prognosis was that I could do these things for a long time and this was encouraging.

 Second Midlife Crisis